Alph0101/BANKING-MANAGEMENT-SYSTEM/README.md

 🔹 Features

-✔️ Create & manage multiple accounts (default: 3)✔️ Deposit & withdraw money (balance checks included)✔️ Search accounts by number✔️ Display all account details✔️ User-friendly menu-based interface
+✔️ Create & manage multiple accounts (default: 3)

+✔️ Deposit & withdraw money (balance checks included)

+✔️ Search accounts by number

+✔️ Display all account details

+✔️ User-friendly menu-based interface

 🔹 How to Use

-1️⃣ Compile & Run the program in Visual Studio or GCC 2️⃣ Choose from the menu:
+1️⃣ Compile & Run the program in Visual Studio or GCC

+2️⃣ Choose from the menu:

 1️⃣ Display All Accounts